MicrosoftLearning/mslearn-fabric/Instructions/Labs/17-enforce-model-security.md

 3. Select **Save**.

 	*Once created, the workspace is opened.
-In a later exercise, you will publish a dataset to this workspace.*
+In a later exercise, you will publish a semantic model to this workspace.*

 ### Review the data model